fbpx

 Controlling fungus gnats can be challenging, but effective strategies exist.
 These flies are attracted to overly wet soil.
 Allowing the top 2 inches of soil to dry out can kill the spores and fungi that gnats need to survive.
 During this drying period, placing sticky traps can prevent adult gnats from laying new eggs.
 Additionally, changing the plant soil and applying pesticides, such as granules or microencapsulated chemicals, can help control the gnat population.

 Management methods should focus on the pupa/larva stages by reducing organic debris and excess moisture.
 Although fungus gnats are more likely to damage plants in greenhouses and other indoor locations, they can also be a nuisance outdoors.
-Therefore, including fungus gnat control in your overall commercial fungus control program through Turner is essential – Get started by filling out our Free Inspection Form.
+Therefore, including fungus gnat control in your overall commercial fungus gnat control program through Turner is essential – Get started by filling out our Free Inspection Form.

 RELEVANT NEWS